Back

 Where Should Mental Health Be Addressed?

-Mental health should be prioritized in various areas of life.
+Mental health should be prioritized in all areas of life.
 Whether at home, in schools, workplaces, healthcare settings, or community centers, addressing mental health is crucial for creating supportive environments that promote emotional well-being.

 When Should Attention Be Focused on Mental Health?